The ultimate 10-Point checklist for buying a digital picture frame

 Pictures Frames like Samsung’s The Frame even come with the option of a digital mat, which does look quite real.

-I have seen digital frames where the outer dimensions were huge, but the actual display was rather small in comparison.
-Although this may look good in art exhibitions when you have very small paintings, I think that frame and matte should not be larger than the display.
+I have seen digital frames with huge outer dimensions, but the actual display was rather small in comparison.
+Although this may look good in art exhibitions with very small paintings, I think the frame and matte should not be larger than the display.

 Visible sensors and lights

-Other visible sensors can be infrared sensors for the remote control and luminosity sensors to control the brightness of the display relative to the room brightness.
+Other visible sensors can be infrared sensors for the remote control and luminosity sensors to control the display’s brightness relative to the room’s brightness.
 However, they are typically only 1-2 mm wide.

 The same is valid for buttons that should not be visible at all.
 Nor any power LED.